postgres/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 `pg_tde` uses two kinds of keys for encryption:

 * Internal keys to encrypt the data.
-They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde``.
+They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde`.
 * Higher-level keys to encrypt internal keys.
-These keys are called "principal keys".
+These keys are called *principal keys*.
 They are stored externally, in a Key Management System (KMS) using the key provider API.

 `pg_tde` uses one principal key per database.
 Every internal key for the given database is encrypted using this principal key.